cecret3350/DEA-Net/README.md

 ```

 ## Contact
-If you have any questions or suggestions about our paper and repo, please feel free to concat us via <22224039@zju.edu.cn>.
+If you have any questions or suggestions about our paper and repo, please feel free to concat us via <22224039@zju.edu.cn> or <zeweihe@zju.edu.cn>.